BA982: Inventory Theory¶

 - Shang, K. 2019.
 Cash Beer Game.
 Foundations and Trends® in Technology, Information and Operations Management 12(2-3) 173-188.

-- Gaur, V. and S. Seshadri.
+- Gaur, V., S. Seshadri.
 2005.
 Hedging inventory risk through market instruments.
 Manufacturing and Service Operations Management 7(2) 103-120.

-- Chen, X. M. Sim, D. Simchi-Levi, P. Sun.
+- Chen, X., M. Sim, D. Simchi-Levi, P. Sun.
 Risk aversion in inventory management.
 Operations Research 55(5) 828-842.

 - Luo, W., K. Shang.
 2019.
 Technical Note: Managing inventory for firms with trade credit and deficit penalty.
 Operations Research 67(2) 468-478.